 “Bacteria stick to the inside of your urinary track like Velcro.
 Clinically you can trick the bacteria to let go of this Velcro attachment and get flushed away with urination if you use D-mannose,” says Dr. Rouhani, Professor of Pathology and Clinician at Bastyr University California.
 “I’ve seen countless patients with chronic UTIs improve and stay symptom free by using a spoonful 2-3 times a day for 10 days.”

-Vibrant Health makes an excellent formula I recommend that includes D-Mannose, uva-ursi, cranberry, as well as other herbs such as dandelion root.
+Vibrant makes an excellent formula I that includes D-Mannose, uva-ursi, cranberry, as well as other herbs such as dandelion root — making it one of the best UTI home remedies.
 I take four tablets after sexual intercourse.
 These herbs create acidity in the urethra, helping detox the body and preventing bacteria from sticking to the bladder wall.

-8. Vitamin C: This vitamin shifts the pH of urine toward acidity, which some experts think helps prevent/mitigate/cure UT and bladder infections, since the increased acidity lowers bacteria growth rates, says Shannon Kenner co-founder of Waxhead Sun Defense Foods.
+8. : This vitamin shifts the pH of urine toward acidity, which some experts think helps prevent/mitigate/cure UT and bladder infections, since the increased acidity lowers bacteria growth rates, says Shannon Kenner co-founder of Waxhead Sun Defense Foods.

 9. Red Clover Blossom: This is one of the most highly revered cleansing herbs out there.
 It is known to help detoxify the entire body, specifically the reproductive and pelvic organs, along with the liver.
 Red cover blossom acts as an antiseptic herb, helping to eradicate the bacteria that lead to urinary tract infections.